 It’s no surprise that guinea pigs love hay!
 They eat it, lie in it, play in it and roll in it.
 Hay isn’t just a great boredom breaker and source of nutrients for your guinea pig, it helps keep them warm.
 To them, it’s like a great big duvet.

-Filling their hiding places and bed areas with hay is a great way to give them extra warmth and stopping them from getting bored during the winter months.
+Filling their hiding places and bed areas with hay is a great way to give them extra warmth and stop them from getting bored during the winter months.

 Add in ways to get warm

 We give our guinea pigs lots of extra hiding places over winter and avoid plastic ones which tend to hold onto the cold.
 A fluffy plush bed and soft canvas hiding holes are a really great option for keeping your guinea pigs warm.

 Extra blankets placed inside the cage and indoor playpens are also great options.
 We’ve been known to just put a crumpled up blanket on its own in there and our piggies burrow in and sleep.
 Blankets placed inside their favourite tunnels and near treats can also provide extra warmth.